tizfa/sparkboost/README.md

 ```

 ## Software compilation for latest snapshot
 If you are interested in using the latest snapshot of the software, you need to have [Maven](https://maven.apache.org/) and a Java 8 compiler installed on your machine.
-Download a copy of this software repository on your machine on a specific folder, go inside that folder, switch to branch 'develop' and at the command prompt put the following commands:
+Download a copy of this software repository from 'develop' branch onto your machine on a specific folder, go inside that folder and at the command prompt put the following commands:
 ```
 mvn clean
 mvn -P devel package